-3.5.4.
-Certified emissions statement.
-The permittee shall submit a certified emissions statement and pay fees on an annual basis in accordance with the submittal requirements of the Division of Air Quality.
-[45CSR§30-8.]
+- 3.5.4.
+Fees.
+The permittee shall pay fees on an annual basis in accordance with 45CSR§30-8.
+[45CSR§30-8.] - 3.5.5.

-3.5.5.
 Compliance certification.
 The permittee shall certify compliance with the conditions of this permit on the forms provided by the DAQ.
 In addition to the annual compliance certification, the permittee may be required to submit certifications more frequently under an applicable requirement of this permit.
 The annual certification shall be submitted to the DAQ and USEPA on or before March 15 of each year, and shall certify compliance for the period ending December 31.
 The permittee shall maintain a copy of the certification on site for five (5) years from submittal of the certification.
 The annual certification shall be submitted in electronic format by e-mail to the following addresses:

+DAO:

-DAQ: US EPA:
+US EPA:

+DEPAirQualityReports@wv.gov

-DEPAirQualityReports@wv.gov R3_APD_Permits@epa.gov
+R3_APD_Permits@epa.gov